by Timothy P. Brown

-The 16:9 aspect ratio is now the standard for viewing widescreen videos.
+The 16:9 aspect ratio is now the NEW standard for viewing widescreen videos.
 As the graph demonstrates, the proportional relationship is produced using units that are 16 across and 9 down.
-The shift is noticeable when you compare analog to digital.
+The shift is noticeable when you compare analog and digital formats.
 In the former, VGA cables were used to connect the computer to a projector, whereas HD monitors use HDMI cables to digitally transmit HD content using home entertainment devices like the Apple TV.

 Resolution and Screen Sizes

 You can also understand 16:9 aspect ratios in terms of the resolution found in videos, which range from 720p to 4K.
 The most common platform on the web for displaying 16:9 videos is YouTube.
-Exceptions include older films produced in the 4:3 aspect ratio, which YouTube will divert to when detected.
+Exceptions include older films produced in the 4:3 aspect ratio, which YouTube will convert when older videos are detected.

 iPhone screens, including models ranging from the iPhone 5s to 8 come in the 16:9 aspect ratio, no doubt due to the prevalence of widescreen videos.
-This development also anticipates a shift in presentation sizes, as widescreen formats for PowerPoint and Keynote replace the 4:3 aspect ratio as the new standard.
+This development also anticipated a shift in presentation sizes, as widescreen formats for PowerPoint and Keynote gradually replaced the 4:3 aspect ratio we had become so accustomed to.

 Alternative Aspect Ratios